 Controversy in Mexico

 Ever since the start of their operations in Mexico, controversy has chased Uber.
-They have been accused of unfair competition practices by taxi unions not only in Mexico, but also in other Latin American countries like Colombia and Argentina.
+They have been accused of unfair competition practices by taxi unions not only in Mexico but also in other Latin American countries like Colombia and Argentina.

 There have been numerous demonstrations in several Mexican cities against the transportation giant.
-They have been pacific for the most part, but unfortunately it has not always been the case.
+They have been pacific for the most part, but unfortunately, it has not always been the case.

-A Few Recommendations
+A Few Additional Tips

 Always double-check what form of payment you’re going to use before requesting an Uber ride.
 My parents had a couple of incidents where they thought the rides had been paid for, but it turned out they were supposed to pay in cash.
 Avoid any unpleasant surprises.